-In previous guidelines it was acknowledged that a grey area exists between HFrEF and HFpEF.
-These patients have an LVEF that ranges from 40 to 49%, hence the term HFmrEF.
-Identifying HFmrEF as a separate group will stimulate research into the underlying Patients without detectable LV myocardial disease may have other cardiovascular causes for HF (e.g. pulmonary hypertension, valvular heart disease, etc.).
+In previous guidelines it was acknowledged that a grey area exists between HFrEF and HFpEF.7 These patients have an LVEF that ranges from 40 to 49%, hence the term HFmrEF.
+Identifying HFmrEF as a separate group will stimulate research into the underlying characteristics, pathophysiology and treatment of this group of patients.
+Patients with HFmrEF most probably have primarily mild systolic dysfunction, but with features of diastolic dysfunction (Table 3.1).

+Patients without detectable LV myocardial disease may have other cardiovascular causes for HF (e.g. pulmonary hypertension, valvular heart disease, etc.).
 Patients with non-cardiovascular pathologies (e.g. anaemia, pulmonary, renal or hepatic disease) may have symptoms similar or identical to those of HF and each may complicate or exacerbate the HF syndrome.